nathNath/huffman/README.md

 # huffman

 The purpose of this repo is to organize our DS project.
-It is part of the evaluation of the DS course @ UFPB.
+It is a part of the evaluation of the DS course @ UFPB.

 The group is composed by: